The Nutrition Services Department Welcomes You

 2. Add your students using their school name and student ID.

-3. Make a payment to your students’ accounts with your credit/debit card or electronic check.
+3. Make a payment to your students’ accounts with your credit/debit card.
 A program fee may apply.
 You will have the opportunity to review any fees and cancel if you choose, before you are charged.
 If you have any questions, contact MySchoolBucks directly at 1-855-832-5226 or visit the above website and click on Help/FAQ’s.